Giannis Marditsis: Club career

 Marditsis started playing for Artemis and in 1948, at the age of 16 he was transferred to Egaleo and became a member of the second team.
-In 1949 he was promoted to the first team, who participated in the second division of championship of Athens, playing as a striker.
-With the establishment of the first national division in June 1959, the then president of AEK Athens, Nikos Goumas, following a recommendation from the club's coach, Tryfon Tzanetis, gives the an unreal for the time amount of 103,000 drachmas and five footballers to sign Marditsis, thus beating Panathinaikos, who were also interested in the player.
+In 1949 he was promoted to the first team, which participated in the second division of championship of Athens, playing as a striker.
+With the establishment of the first national division in June 1959, the then president of AEK Athens, Nikos Goumas, following a recommendation from the club's coach, Tryfon Tzanetis, gave the unreal for the time amount of 103,000 drachmas and five footballers to sign Marditsis, thus beating Panathinaikos, who were also interested in the player.

 He made his debut with the yellow-blacks on 23 September 1959 in a Cup match against Proodos Patisia, where AEK won with 4–0.
 Due to his tall body structure for the time, he was used as a center back by Tzanetis on 13 December 1959 in an away match against PAOK, replacing the injured Nikos Melissas with AEK winning by 1–2.
-Since then, he has established himself in this position, creating alongside Miltos Papapostolou an formitable duo in the club's defense.
-On 7 March 1961, the administration of the club banned him for one year because in the match for the league game against Panionios due to disrespectfull beheviour and insulting his teammates, while also making an attempt to leave the pitch.
+Since then, he has established himself in this position, creating alongside Miltos Papapostolou a formidable duo in the club's defense.
+On 7 March 1961, the administration of the club banned him for one year because in the match for the league game against Panionios due to disrespectful behavior and insulting his teammates, while also making an attempt to leave the pitch.
 Eventually, on 21 March the administration took back their original decision.
-He played with AEK for 5 seasons, winning the championship in 1963 and a Greek Cup in 1964.
+He played with AEK for 5 seasons, winning the championship in 1963 and the Greek Cup in 1964.
 His last appearance with the AEK was on 18 September 1963 in the away 7–2 defeat against Monaco for the qualifying phase of the European Cup.
 After AEK he continued his career at Korinthos, playing in the second division, until the summer of 1966 when he retired as a footballer.